mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 2) It eliminates head of line blocking between unrelated streams of data.

-Unfortunately, while head of line blocking is eliminated across unrelated data streams, head of line blocking still exists within each stream.
+Unfortunately, while head of line blocking is eliminated across unrelated data streams, it still exists within each stream.

 # What about WebRTC?